 This page tells you about the chemotherapy drug oxaliplatin and its possible side effects.
 There is information about

-You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have them through a central line, a portacath or a PICC line.
-These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You can have oxaliplatin through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
+Or you may have it through a central line, a portacath or a PICC line.
+These are long, plastic tubes that give the drug directly into a large vein in your chest.
+The tube stays in place as long as you need it.

-Chemotherapy is usually given as a course of several cycles of treatment.
 The treatment plan for oxaliplatin depends on which type of cancer you are being treated for.
-There is more about how doctors plan chemotherapy in CancerHelp UK.
+We have information about planning chemotherapy.

 More than 10 in every 100 people have one or more of the side effects listed below.

-- Fatigue during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment finishes
+- Tiredness (fatigue) during and after treatment.
+Most people find their energy levels are back to normal from 6 months to a year after their treatment finishes

 - Feeling or being sick happens to about 7 out of every 10 people (70%) but is usually well controlled with anti sickness medicines

-- Diarrhoea happens in about 4 out of 10 people (40%) treated with oxaliplatin alone, but in 6 out of 10 people (60%) who have oxaliplatin with other chemotherapy drugs – tell your doctor or nurse if it gets severe, if you cannot drink to replace lost fluid, or if it carries on for more than 3 days
+- Diarrhoea happens in about 4 out of 10 people (40%).
+Tell your doctor or nurse if the diarrhoea gets severe, if you cannot drink to replace lost fluid, or if it carries on for more than 3 days

 - Taste changes